Free: Healthy Freezer Meals Recipe EbookGet It Now

 When dinner needs to happen fast, look no further than fish — and this pan fried tilapia recipe is one of the easiest!
 In just 20 minutes, you can whip up pan seared tilapia with lemon butter sauce… perfectly flaky, flavorful, and tender.
-No breading needed!
+It’s an easy, cost effective, and flavorful meal you’ll make again and again.

-Why You’ll Love This Pan Seared Tilapia Recipe
+Why You’ll Love This Pan Fried Tilapia Recipe

 - Garlicky, buttery mild fish flavor